Law Student Programs in MontrealAll Law Student Programs

 Currently our Montreal office participates in the Course aux stages recruitment process for articling positions, as per the Montréal law firms’ Entente de recrutement.
 This recruit focuses mainly on students in their second or third year of law school.
 Students interested in participating should contact their law school’s Career Services Office for more information about the process and timing.

 Students interested in an articling position should submit their application through the viRecruit Applicant Portal (found here: https://recruitcdn.viglobalcloud.com/).
 An application package should consist of a cover letter, resume, copies of official law school and post-secondary transcripts, and 2nd and 3rd year course lists.
-Letters of reference are not required.
+Please note that as part of our ongoing commitment to ensure a fair and inclusive recruitment process, we do not consider reference letters and/or writing samples as part of an applicant’s package.
+As a result, any reference letters and/or writing samples that are submitted will be removed from a candidate’s package before it is reviewed for consideration for our articling student program.
 We will acknowledge receipt of your application by email.

 Applications should be addressed to: